AtharvaJam/atharvajam.github.io/content/authors/admin/_index.md

 <!-- ## About Me -->

-As a roboticist specializing in multi-agent systems, I've dedicated my career to making sure robots play well with others – and with the real world.
+A roboticist specializing in multi-agent systems, I've dedicated my career to making sure robots play well with others – and with the real world.
 While some might worry about a robot uprising, I'm more focused on ensuring seamless navigation and preventing any unscheduled collisions.
 I even leverage Game Theory to elegantly resolve conflicts when multiple agents vie for the same space or resource.
 My current research dives deep into safety certificates and control barrier functions, ensuring that even when robots are having a grand time exploring, they're always operating within safe, predictable parameters.
 Think of it as teaching cutting-edge AI manners, all while optimizing performance.